martn2023/avengers-imdb-clone/README.md

 ## Author's context:
 Before this, I had 2 positive experiences with Django and 3 failures with React.
 - I rushed through my first React/Express project with a To-Do list and didn't fully comprehend how React works.
 - Then I tried to make Hangman with the MERN stack.
-It worked locally but I couldn't get it to deploy because I didn't understand all the pieces.
+It worked locally, but I couldn't get it to deploy because I didn't understand all the pieces.
 - Most recently, I tried to make a Trello clone with React frontend and Django backend.
 In hindsight, I tried to learn too many new things at once

 For this reason, I started this project with 2 guiding principles in mind A) don't mix frameworks.
 Keep this full MERN or full PERN.
 B) Keep the scope simple and make the pages mostly static at first.